MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/room-systems-v2-operations.md

 Configure the Front of Room display to Extended mode.
 Doing so will ensure that the console UI is not duplicated on that display when you cycle power on the display.

 > [!NOTE]
-> A consumer TV used as a front of room display needs to support/enable the Consumer Electronics Control (CEC) feature of HDMI so that it can switch automatically to an active video source from standby mode.
-This feature is not supported on all TVs.
+> A consumer TV used as a front of room display does not need to support/enable the Consumer Electronics Control (CEC) feature of HDMI, since most commercial displays nowadays works great with this feature.

 ## Microsoft Teams Rooms Reset (Factory Restore)
 <a name="Reset"> </a>